askanium/iulian4ik.github.io/_posts/2016-08-20-creational-factory-pattern.markdown

 date: 2016-08-20 15:31:19
 categories: design-patterns
 ---
-**Factory Pattern** is a _creational pattern_ that provides an interface for creating objects, but it lets subclasses decide which type of object to instantiate.
+**Factory Pattern** is a _creational pattern_ that provides an interface for creating objects of different types without knowing all the details on how to create the required object.

 ## When to use it